carpentries/trainers/README.md

 Primary meetings are always held; "As Needed" meetings are held only if there is a scheduled topic for that day.
-If you would like to propose cancellation of a scheduled meeting due to holidays or other widespread conflicts, please submit an [Issue](https://github.com/carpentries/trainers/issues) with this request for consideration by the Trainers Leadership Committee or send an [email](mailto:instructor.training@carpentries.org) to The Carpentries Core Team.
+If you would like to propose cancellation of a scheduled meeting due to holidays or other widespread conflicts, please submit an [Issue](https://github.com/carpentries/trainers/issues) with this request for consideration by the Instructor Trainers Leadership Committee or send an [email](mailto:instructor.training@carpentries.org) to The Carpentries Core Team.

 2025
 Feb 6 - (Primary) - pre/post discussion